 - b.
 M-NCPPC shall be held harmless for the cost of public improvements associated with land to be conveyed, including but not limited to, sewer extensions, adjacent road improvements, drains, sidewalls, curbs and gutters, and front-foot benefit charges prior to and subsequent to application of the building permit. - c.
 The boundaries and acreage of land to be conveyed to M-NCPPC shall be indicated on all development plans and permits, which include such property. - d.
 The land to be conveyed shall not be disturbed or filled in any way without the prior written consent of the Prince George's County Department of Parks and Recreation (DPR).
 If the land is to be disturbed, DPR shall require that a performance bond be posted to warrant restoration, repair or improvements made necessary or required by M-NCPPC development approval process.
 The bond or other suitable financial guarantee (suitability to be judged by the General Counsel's Office, M-NCPPC) shall be submitted to DPR within two weeks prior to applying for grading permits. - e.
 All waste matter of any kind shall be removed from the property to be conveyed.
 All wells shall be filled, and underground structures shall be removed.
 DPR shall inspect the site and verify that land is in an acceptable condition for conveyance, prior to dedication. - f.
 Stormdrain outfalls shall be designed to avoid adverse impacts on land to be conveyed to or owned by M-NCPPC.
 If the outfalls require drainage improvements on adjacent land to be conveyed to or owned by M-NCPPC, DPR shall review and approve the location and design of these facilities.
 DPR may require a performance bond and easement agreement prior to issuance of grading permits. - g.
-No stormwater management facilities, tree conservation, or utility easements shall be proposed on land owned by, or to be conveyed to, M-NCPPC without the prior written consent of DPR.
-DPR shall review and approve the location and/or design of these features.
-If such proposals are approved by DPR, a performance bond, maintenance and easement agreements shall be required prior to the issuance of grading permits. - 3.
-The applicant and the applicant's heirs, successors, and/or assignees shall construct the Timothy Branch and Mattawoman Creek Master Planned Trails on The Maryland-National Capital Park and Planning Commission's property, unless an alternative on-stie location is determined at the time of detailed site plan (DSP), subject to the following: - a.
-The Master Planned Trails shall be asphalt and 10-foot in width (unless modified at the time of the DSP). - b.
+In general, no stormwater management facilities, tree conservation, or utility easements shall be located on land owned by, or to be conveyed to, M-NCPPC.
+However, DPR recognizes that there may be need for conservation, or utility easements in the dedicated M-NCPPC parkland.
+Prior to the granting of any easements, the applicant must obtain written consent from DPR.
+DPR shall review and approve the location and/or design of any needed easements.
+Should the easement requests be approved by DPR, a performance bond, maintenance and easement agreements may be required prior to the issuance of any grading permits. - 3.
+The applicant and the applicant's heirs, successors, and/or assignees shall construct the Timothy Branch and Mattawoman Creek Master Planned Trails on The Maryland-National Capital Park and Planning Commission's property, unless an alternative on-site location is determined at the time of detailed site plan (DSP), subject to the following: - a.
+The Master Planned Trails Material and width shall be determined at the time of DSP. - b.
 The Master Planned Trails shall be designed in accordance with the standards outlined in the Parks and Recreation Facilities Guidelines. - c.
 The timing of construction of the trails shall be determined with the approval the DSP.